 Moreover, the relationship between inflammation, chronic pain, and depression is bidirectional.
 Chronic pain can lead to psychological distress and emotional dysregulation, which can, in turn, trigger an inflammatory response.
 On the other hand, chronic inflammation can sensitize pain pathways and contribute to the development of depressive symptoms.

 Understanding the role of inflammation in chronic pain and depression is essential for developing effective treatment approaches.
 Targeting inflammation through pharmacological interventions, such as anti-inflammatory medications, may help alleviate both pain and depressive symptoms.
-Additionally, modifications, such as adopting an anti-inflammatory and engaging in regular exercise, can also contribute to reducing inflammation and improving overall well-being.
+Additionally, lifestyle modifications, such as adopting an anti-inflammatory diet and engaging in regular exercise, can also contribute to reducing inflammation and improving overall well-being.

 Immune Dysregulation